Satancito/InsaneEmscripten/README.md

 For Windows `$env:USERPROFILE/.CppLibs/`
 For Linux `$env:HOME/.CppLibs/`

 > Warning!!!
-Running `./X-InsaneEm-BuildInsane.ps1` removes the `<USER_DIRECTORY>/.CppLibs/Insane-$InsaneVersion-Debug-Emscripten` and `<USER_DIRECTORY>/.CppLibs/Insane-$InsaneVersion-Release-Emscripten` folder everytime that it is executed.
+Running `./X-InsaneEm-BuildInsane.ps1` removes the `<USER_DIRECTORY>/.CppLibs/Insane-$InsaneVersion-Emscripten-Wasm-Debug` and `<USER_DIRECTORY>/.CppLibs/Insane-$InsaneVersion-Emscripten-Wasm-Release` folder everytime that it is executed.
 Copy your unsaved changes to another location.
-Version is obtained from `ProductInfo.json`.

 **Parameters**

 *-Clean*: Deletes previously compiled files and start the compilation process from scratch.

-Compiled libs are copied in:
-For Windows `$env:USERPROFILE/.CppLibs/`
-For Linux `$env:HOME/.CppLibs/`

 ### 3. Create project
 Run `./X-InsaneEm-CreateProject.ps1`

-The created project is located by default on `Dist/$Name`, `$Name` is the name of the project.
-This name can be configured in `ProductInfo.json` on the property `Name`.
-This name can be configured later on the created project.
+The created project is located by default on `Dist/$ProductName`, `$ProductName` is the name of the project passed as parameter.
+This ProductName can be configured later on the created project.

-For example if `Name` is "MyProject" in `ProductInfo.json`, the project is created on ```Dist/MyProject```
+For example if `ProductName` is "MyProject" in `$ProductInfo` parameter, the project is created on ```Dist/MyProject```

 > Warning!!!
 Running `./X-InsaneEm-CreateProject.ps1` removes the `Dist/MyProject` folder everytime that it is executed.
 Copy your unsaved changes to another location.

-### 4. Build created project
+### 4. Build module in created project

 1. Run `cd Dist/MyProject`
-2. Run `./ThisBuild.ps1`
+2. Run `./X-Build.ps1`
 **Parameters**
 *-NoMinifyJsFiles*: Don´t minify js files located in `Dist/MyProject/Js`.
 Those are used in build step.
 *-ReleaseMode*: Apply -O3 compiler optimization in the code.
 You can change this value in the script `Dist\MyProject\ThisBuild.ps1` on `$RELEASE_OPTIMIZATION` variable.
 Optionally, you can change the value for debug with the `$DEBUG_OPTIMIZATION` variable."

 You can change module type(normal script or ES6 module) in `ProductInfo.json`, the property `IsES6Module` you can set to `true` or `false`.

-### 5. Run created project.
+### 5. Run module in created project.
 1. Run `cd Dist/MyProject`
-2. Run `./ThisRun.ps1`
+2. Run `./X-Run.ps1`
 **Parameters**
 *-Emrun*: Default option.
 Serve project using Emscripten Emrun. `Index.html`is launched in browser.
 Not compatible with ES6 modules.
-*-BrowserNodeServer*: Serve project using `Server/NodeHttpServer.mjs`. `Index.html`is launched in browser.
+*-BrowserNode*: Serve project using `Server/NodeHttpServer.mjs`. `Index.html`is launched in browser.
-*-BrowserDenoServer*: Serve project using `Server/DenoHttpServer.ts`. `Index.html`is launched in browser.
+*-BrowserDeno*: Serve project using `Server/DenoHttpServer.ts`. `Index.html`is launched in browser.
 *-ConsoleNode*: Run "index.mjs" using [Node.js](https://nodejs.org/en) runtime.
 *-ReleaseMode*: Run "index.ts" using [Deno](https://deno.com/) runtime.
-*-NoLaunchBrowser*: In conjunction with -Emrun, -BrowserNodeServer, BrowserDenoServer. `index.html` is not launched in browser.
+*-NoLaunchBrowser*: In conjunction with -Emrun, -BrowserNode, BrowserDeno. `index.html` is not launched in browser.

+### 6. Publish module in created project.
+It creates an optimized ES6/Js module on `Dist` folder.